 11.2.
-He further submitted that the statement was recorded under section 108 of the Customs Act, 1962 wherein the noticee interiliac stated that the gold was brought by Noticee the said gold Bars from his personal savings and hardworking earned money from Kuwait at the material time he was carrying the bill in this regard, but prior to his declaration he was intercepted and resulting in booking of the case; as carrying of gold without payment of duty means smuggling as per the impugned SCN.
-It is therefore, very clear, that the goods in question clearly belongs to the noticee.
-Moreover, the noticee had repeatedly requested the officers to release the gold on payment of duty, fine and penalty, but the same fell on the deaf ears.
-However, a copy of Invoice in the name of noticee, which was produced/recover from noticee; was not incorporated at any were during the Panchanama, but to during statement u/s 108, shows noticee's is the legitimate purchaser of gold.
-Noticee has produced the gold bill.
-The noticee does not know what is written in panchnama as well as statement has been recorded in English, he was an Illiterate Person and he study up to 6th stander he is not known the what is written in the panchnama and statement which he was only asked the general questions about his family, he was forced to sign in fear of arrest, he simply signed the papers.
+He stated that the statement was recorded under section 108 of the Customs Act, 1962 wherein his client has stated that the gold was purchased by him for his personal use from his hardworking earned money at Dubai and he was carrying bill of said purchase at the material time, but prior to his declaration he was intercepted and resulting in booking of the case, as carrying of gold without payment of duty means smuggling as per the impugned SCN.
+It is therefore, very clear, that the goods in question clearly belongs to his client.
+Moreover, his client had repeatedly requested the officers to release the gold on payment of duty, fine and penalty, but the same fell on the deaf ears.
+However, the copy Invoice in the name of his client, which was produced/recover was not incorporated at any time during the Panchanama and anywhere else.
+He further alleged that his client did not know what was written in panchnama as well as statement, as same were recorded in English and his client is an Illiterate Person and studied up to 9th standard.
+He also alleged that he was forced to sign the documents and under the fear of arrest he signed the documents.
 It may also be reiterated that the instructions as stipulated under Circular No: 9/2001-Cus dated 22.02.2001 has not been followed.

-11.3 He further stated that the Department has stressed upon declaration to be filed upon section 77 of the Customs Act, 1962 and which has not been filled by the noticee on his arrival in India; moreover, the airlines staff had neither bothered to provide the customs declaration form nor the same was handed during the time of disembarkation.
-The declaration form, if provided would have been definitely filed before the authorities and necessary duty payment would have been made without any difficulty; that the statement taken under section 108 of the Customs Act, 1962 was given under duress and fear of being arrested and the threat was given by the officers as such; furthermore the same would have been immediately retracted after knowing the Department's statement under the provisions of section 108 of the Customs Act, 1962, hence the same is contrary to law.
+11.3 He further stated that the department had stressed upon declaration to be filed upon section 77 of the Customs Act, 1962 and which had not been filled by his client on his arrival in India.
+Moreover, the airlines staff had neither bothered to provide the customs declaration form nor the same was handed during the time of disembarkation.
+The declaration form, if provided would had been definitely filed before the authorities and necessary duty payment would have been made without any difficulty.
+He stressed that the statement was given under duress and fear of being arrested and the threat was given by the officers and the same was immediately retracted after knowing what was return in the statement.
+It was not the case of the department that he had left the airport without payment of duty or that he was apprehended outside the airport or Customs area.

-11.4.
-The noticee had made very clear on dated 16.04.2025 that the seized goods belonged to him but to no avail and the officers were hell bent on booking a case against him i.e. the noticee had been given some more time, he would have definitely after discussing with officers filed a declaration as required under law.
-It is not the case of the department that he had left the airport without payment of duty or that he was apprehended outside the airport or Customs area.
 It is always open for the passenger to disclose prior to completion of his baggage.

-In addition to para of the said SCN, it has been stated as to why penalty should not be imposed upon his under section 112 of the Customs Act, 1962.
-The noticee has not acquired possession of or in any way concerned in carrying, removing, depositing, harboring, keeping, concealing, selling or purchasing, or in any other manner dealing with any goods which he knows or has reason to believe are liable to confiscation under section 111(d), 111(i), 111(j), 111(l) and 111(m) of the Customs Act, 1962.
+11.4 He state that in addition to para of the said SCN, it had been stated as to why penalty should not be imposed upon his under section 112 of the Customs Act, 1962.
+He submitted that his client had not acquired possession of or in any way concerned in carrying, removing, depositing, harboring, keeping, concealing, selling or purchasing, or in any other manner dealing with any goods which he knows or has reason to believe are liable to confiscation under section 111(d), (i), (j), (l), (m).
 Also penalty has been proposed under section 112 of the Customs Act, 1962.
 It may be stated that the noticee is not a repeated offender that he has simply failed to declare the gold in the declaration.

-11.5.
-He further submitted that the statement taken under section 108 of the Customs Act, 1962 was given under duress and fear of being arrested and the threat was given by the officers and also not allowed to read and not allowed to write in his own handwriting which he knows very well as Gujarati such; furthermore, the same would have been immediately retracted after knowing the Department's statement under the provisions of section 108 of the Customs Act, 1962, hence the same is contrary to law.
-It is further submitted that the statement was recorded under duress and threat and the statement recorded is not sustainable as can be seen from the below mentioned provisions of section 138B of the Customs Act, 1962.
+11.5 He further mentioned that the statement taken under section 108 of the Customs Act, 1962 was given under duress and fear of being arrested and the threat was given by the officers and his client was not allowed to read and write in his own handwriting.
+It is further submitted that the statement recorded is not sustainable as per the provisions of section 138B of the Customs Act, 1962.